 Expand the sections below to learn more on how to use Translator for your Web Localization needs.Show all

 The Widget is the easiest, fastest, and most cost-effective way to integrate page localization on your website.
 The Widget supports most website technologies.

-For improved quality, customers can use the Translator Hub to build customized language models and the Collaborative Translation Framework (CTF) to enable community-sourced improvements of the automatically generated translations.
+For improved quality, customers can use the Translator Hub to build customized language models.

 The limitation of the Widget technology is that a floating widget window will remain on translated pages, which is suboptimal in some situations.
 You can see the Widget at work on the Windows Team Blog.